OpenResearchInstitute/adrv9009-transmit-demo/Challenge-Coin/README.md

 # Challenge Coin

-This 2022.2 versioned Vitis project transmits tones for a single channel Opulent Voice demonstration.
+This 2022.2 versioned Vitis project transmits tones for a single channel Opulent Voice demonstration on the zc706 + adrv9009.

 ## Vitis IDE GitHub Integration